 - There's also a storyline where they have to train general practitioners from Syria to be able to operate in a war zone without proper tools — the trifecta.

 - In season 12, there's an episode all about this.
 After a Code Pink is called and the hospital put on lockdown, the residents all get stranded with patients.
 Ben performs an unnecessary emergency caesarean in the hallway, while Steph laments that she almost got to do a thoracotomy in the ER — asking how often people get to operate outside of an OR, with Webber telling her it's not as fun when you have to do it.

-- In one episode of M*A*S*H, the Catholic priest Father Mulcahy must perform an emergency tracheotomy by the side of the road in Korea using improvised equipment.
+- In "Mulcahey's War", Catholic priest Father Mulcahy must perform an emergency tracheotomy by the side of the road in Korea using improvised equipment.
 He's given instructions over the radio by the doctors back at the 4077th.

 - Surgeon Simulator 2013 plays it for laughs, by having Nigel - the highly inept surgeon you're playing as - performing surgery in various, less-than-ideal situations.
 This includes an ambulance with a crazy driver, him running down a corridor, or operating while in space with zero gravity.

 - Trauma Center:

 - The chapter Cadecus on a plane has you doing surgery on a plane.
 That sometimes experiences turbulence.

 - Another level exclusive to the Wii version has you doing emergency surgery at a car crash.
 Where the lights are failing.

 - The sequel also has a level where you're forced to operate in a moving vehicle.
 You get a warning before a sharp turn is about to happen.